Amudah41/-/README.md

 pytest -s -v -m 'marker_1 or marker_2' file name or nothing to run tests from hole directory
 ```

-To run only tests that belond to several markered group you need to execute:
+To run tests that belond to several markered group at the same time you need to execute:

 ```
 pytest -s -v -m 'marker_1 and marker_2' file name or nothing to run tests from hole directory